Thirumalai-97/myportfolio/exampleSite/content/english/about/_index.md

 draft: false
 ---

-Currently pursuing my master's in Quantum computing at Indian Institute of Technology, Jodhpur.
+I am currently pursuing a master's degree in quantum computing at the Indian Institute of Technology, Jodhpur.

-I am expploring quantum machine learning algorithms.
-My area of interest lies in QCNN, QGAN and QGNN.
-I'm a beginner in qiskit programming and have implemented some self projects in QCNN and QNN.
+I'm exploring quantum machine learning techniques.
+My research interests include QCNN, QGAN, and QGNN.
+I'm a beginner in qiskit programming and have completed various self-projects in QCNN and QNN.

-Looking for collaboration in the area of QML.
-Apart from QML I have some knowledge and interest in Quantum algorithms and quantum cryptography.
+Seeking collaboration in the field of QML.
+Aside from QML, I have some understanding and interest in quantum algorithms and cryptography.

-Interest to explore computer vision problems and applications.
+Interest in researching computer vision challenges and applications.

-If you are at IIT Jodhpur, contact me --> Let's have quantum walk and talk :).
+If you are at IIT Jodhpur, please contact me.
+Let's go for a quantum walk and talk:).